Banff Town House: History

 The Banff Museum was established in the town house in 1828 but then relocated to Banff Academy in 1838.
 Following significant population growth, largely associated with the fishing industry, Banff became a police burgh with the town house as its headquarters in 1840.
-The town's mercat cross was moved several times before finding a permanent home on the Plainstanes, the elevated stone pavement in front of the town house, in June 1900.
+The town's mercat cross was moved several times before finding a permanent home on the Plainstones, the elevated stone pavement in front of the town house, in June 1900.
+A Russian cannon, captured at the Siege of Sevastopol during the Crimean War and presented to the town after the war, was relocated to the Plainstones in 1901.

 The town house continued in the role of burgh headquarters for much of the 20th century and continued to be the meeting place of the enlarged Banff and Buchan District Council after it was formed in 1975.
 It ceased to be the local seat of government after the new unitary authority, Aberdeenshire Council, was formed in Aberdeen in 1996.
 However, it continued to serve as the local area office of the new council.
 An extensive programme of refurbishment works, which created improved facilities for the local customer service point and job centre, was completed by Morrison Construction at a cost of £1.75 million in July 2015.